TOP-Former: A Multi-Agent Transformer Approach for the Team Orienteering Problem: Problem formulation

-where $w_{\rho_k}$ is the number of nodes in the route $\rho_k$, such that $\rho_k(0)=0$ and $\rho_k(w_{\rho_k}-1)=n+1, \forall k \in A$; and $x_{ij}=1, \forall i,j \in V$ if the node $j$ is visited by any agent right after the node $i$, and 0 otherwise.
-Equation \ref{eq:goalFunc} is subjected to the following constraints to ensure that there is a feasible solution for the TOP: Constraint Equations \ref{eq:constraint1} and \ref{eq:constraint2} impose that all agents depart from the start depot (node $i=0$) and arrive at the end depot (node $i=n+1$).
+Equation \ref{eq:goalFunc} is subject to constraints from Equations \ref{eq:constraint1} to \ref{eq:constraint7}, which ensure the feasibility of the TOP solution.
+Constraints \ref{eq:constraint1} and \ref{eq:constraint2} impose that all agents depart from the start depot (node $i=0$) and arrive at the end depot (node $i=n+1$).
 Constraints from Equations \ref{eq:constraint3} and \ref{eq:constraint4} prevent any node from being visited more than once, either by the same or different agents.
 Equation \ref{eq:constraint5} enforces every possible path to be continuous.
-Restriction from Equation \ref{eq:constraint6} imposes a time limit of $t_max$, where $t_ij = d_ij / s$ is the time it takes any agent to travel from node $i$ to node $j$; and $xk_ij=1$ if the node $j$ is visited by agent $k$ immediately after the node $i$, and 0 otherwise.
-Finally, the subtour elimination constraint \cite{Miller1960} is expressed in Equation \ref{eq:constraint7}, where $u^k_{i}, u^k_{j} = 1, ..., n$ correspond to the positions of nodes $i$ and $j$ in the tour of agent $k$.
+Restriction from Equation \ref{eq:constraint6} imposes a time limit $T$, where $t_{ij} = d_{ij} / v$ is the time taken by any agent to travel from node $i$ to node $j$.
+Finally, the subtour elimination constraint \cite{Miller1960} is expressed in Equation \ref{eq:constraint7}, where $u^a_{i}, u^a_{j} = 1, ..., n$ correspond to the positions of nodes $i$ and $j$ in the tour of agent $a$.